 There is no one best way to use affirmations.
 The only best way is the one that works you!

 Do whatever works for you in a way that enables you to sustain the activity.
-The consistency and use on a daily basis are the most important elements to transform stressful situations and to achieve the best results professionally.
+Consistency and use on a daily basis are the most important elements to transform stressful situations and to achieve the best results professionally.

 It takes some of us a long time to get to a place where we are open to affirmations.
 Doubters eventually come to emerge as believers in affirmations.

-Some here at Well and Wealthy initially thought affirmations were ridiculous.
-But, life has a way to opening you up to things that just a few short months or years ago, you would never consider.
+Some might think affirmations are ridiculous.
+But, life has a way of opening you up to things that just a few short months or years ago, you would never consider.

 Well now, we are believers because we have direct experience in the power of using professional affirmations.
 Well and Wealthy is the direct result of a consistent and repeatable affirmations practice.